zdennis/activerecord-import/README.markdown

 Book.import(books)
 ```

 This will run before_create and before_save callbacks on each item.
 The `false` argument is needed to prevent after_save being run, which wouldn't make sense prior to bulk import.

-If importing with ActiveRecord models or if validating on import, expect the `after_initialize` callback to run for each record.
+Something to note in this example is that the before_create and before_save callbacks will run before the validation callbacks.

-Another possible approach is to loop through your models first to do validations and then only import and run callbacks on the valid models.
+If that is an issue, another possible approach is to loop through your models first to do validations and then only run callbacks on and import the valid models.

 ```
 valid_books = []
 invalid_books = []

 books.each do |book|
   if book.valid?
     valid_books << book